korosuke613/gh-slimify/README.md

 >`ubuntu-slim` is currently in **public preview** and may change before general availability.
 >Please review GitHub's official documentation for the latest updates and breaking changes.

+> [!NOTE]
+> At the time of writing, GitHub has not officially published a list of tools pre-installed on `ubuntu-slim` runners.
+Therefore, the tool detection for missing commands is **uncertain** and based on assumptions.
+The tool may incorrectly flag commands as missing (false positives) or miss commands that are actually missing (false negatives).
+Always verify manually before migrating critical workflows.

 ## 🎯 Motivation

 GitHub Actions recently introduced the lightweight `ubuntu-slim` runner (1 vCPU / 5 GB RAM, max 15 min runtime) as a cost-efficient alternative to `ubuntu-latest`.
 However, manually identifying which workflows can safely migrate is tedious and error-prone: